grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/configure.rst

      - Command-line/config file usage
      - In-code usage
    * - Path
-     - A text string that refers to a file or folder
+     - A text string that refers to a file or folder.
+Can be relative or absolute, and may include special characters such as `~`.
      - Same as command-line
    * - Date
      - A string that can be converted to a date, such as *1776-07-04*.